nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example: `viewtask 4` displays all information from task number 4 in the list.

-# 2.4 Teammate management within a project
+# 2.4 Teammate and person management within a project

 ### 2.4.1 Create a new teammate in a project `addteammate`